Electricity in Great Britain: Lighting

 The European Commission banned low efficiency general-purpose, non-directional incandescent lightbulbs from 2012, and similarly shaped higher-efficiency halogen bulbs were banned in 2018.
 A few specialised bulb types such as for use in ovens are exempt from the ban.

-Export/import

-There are 2GW of undersea interconnections between the GB grid and northern France (HVDC Cross-Channel), a second 1 GW connection with France (IFA2), Northern Ireland (HVDC Moyle), the Isle of Man (Isle of Man to England Interconnector), 1 GW with the Netherlands (BritNed), 1 GW Belgium (NEMO Link), 1.4 GW with Norway (North Sea Link) and the Republic of Ireland (EWIC).
+In 2022-2023, the mean domestic electricity usage was 3,239 kWh and the median usage was 2,475 kWh.

+Export and import

+There are over 10 GW of undersea interconnections between the GB grid and neighbour grids: